costajob/gem-dependencies/README.md

 #### bundle viz
 The *bundle viz* command relies on the Gemfile and the [graphviz](http://www.graphviz.org/) library to generate a visual representation of the gem inter-dependencies.
 While it is great to visualize inter-dependencies, i have hard times figuring out gem's  runtime footprint.

-## Warning
-Consider only the gems local to your system are scanned by the library.
-No remote fetching is performed.

 ## Installation
 Install the gem from your shell: